This page may contain affiliate links.

 For those of you familiar with the Appalachian Mountain Club and its work building trails in the White Mountains, here are a few tantalizing and humorous details:

 • The origin of the word “Appalachia” is a pun created by the famous trail builder and punster William H. Peek.
-Peek came up with the name “Appalachia”, now a trail head parking lot at the base of Mt Adams, after a group of unhappy little boys who had eaten too many green apples.
-Peek suggested immortalizing both their plight and the fledgling AMC with the name “Apple-achia” (get it?
+Peek came up with the name “Appalachia”, now a trailhead parking lot at the base of Mt Adams, after a group of unhappy little boys who had eaten too many green apples.
+Peek suggested immortalizing their plight and the fledgling AMC with the name “Apple-achia” (get it?
 Apple-ache.)

 • In the very early days of the AMC, two factions emerged in the club called “improvements” and “explorations.”
 The improvements camp favored building mountain huts and maintaining established trail systems, while the explorations faction eschewed such luxurious accommodations and believed that the mountains should be explored and enjoyed in their wild state.
 Interesting that such factions still exist today within the AMC!

-Anyway, if you are interested in the personalities, small hiking clubs, explorers, or social evolution of American hiking, Forest and Crag is treasure trove of amusing and insightful details – perfect summer reading, too.
+Anyway, if you are interested in the personalities, small hiking clubs, explorers, or social evolution of American hiking, Forest and Crag is a treasure trove of amusing and insightful details – perfect summer reading, too.

 About Guy and Laura Waterman